 All those things were amazing and I had an absolute whale - but on the actual day itself - when your birthday's on a Monday, what do you do?
 My kids have left home (sort of), my other half is not the type to want to go for a walk or do anything noteworthy or do a weekend away or anything I like.
-He suggested a trip to McDonalds..
+He suggested a trip to McDonalds.

 A friend had offered to take me zip wiring - which I was up for but you have to book early and as I had only just had the news about my dad the time we were about to book, I wasn't sure where we would be with him so we couldn't book anything.

-I fancied a tour around the roof of the principality stadium in Cardiff and maybe an abseil from the roof or a zip-wire down, however they aren't doing these tours at the moment.
+I fancied a tour around the roof of the Principality Stadium in Cardiff and maybe an abseil from the roof or a zip-wire down, however they aren't doing these tours at the moment.

-I have never climbed Pen-y-fan mountain in Wales.
+I've never climbed Pen-y-fan mountain in Wales.
 My cousin, good sort that she is, offered to take me up there on the day, however I have a strong sense of self-preservation and so politely declined.

 So - I ended up using my free bus pass :( and going for a trip to Barry Island.
-The place made famous by Gavin and Stacey.
+The place made famous by Gavin and Stacey.)
 I went there many times as a child and I like a good walk along the beach.
 I dipped my feet in the sea - time will tell if my survival instincts are working - the sea was brown with brown froth although the water wasn't too cold.
-The weather was lovely and while I was there I had a Happy Birthday call from both of my daughters which was lovely.
+The weather was lovely and while I was there I had a Happy Birthday call from both of my daughters which was nice.

 I had chips for lunch with lots of salt and vinegar.